ChrisLindland/racecar-website/docs/maps/localization/particle_filter_usage.md

 # Particle Filter Localization
 **Note: These instructions assume you have installed Google Cartographer according to [these](http://bwsi-racecar.com/maps/localization/particle_filter_installation/) installation instructions.**
 ### Running Localization
 (1).
 If you have followed the installation instructions as intended, the maps the particle filter uses will be in "\~/localization/localization_ws/src/maps".
-Assuming you have a ".pgm" file and a ".yaml" file in your "~/mapfile" folder, then you can copy all these files with: `cp ~/mapfiles/* ~/localization/localization_ws/src/maps`.
+Assuming you have a ".pgm" file and a ".yaml" file in your "~/mapfile" folder, then you can copy all these files with: `cp ~/mapfiles/* ~/localization/localization_ws/src/maps`.<br>
 (2).
 To select which map to use for localization, you'll need to modify your "map_server.launch" file in "~/localization/localization_ws/src/launch".
 You may need to chmod it to edit it.
 Launch files essentially tell `roslaunch` how to run nodes in a package.
-The modification is simply replacing "basement_fixed.map.yaml" with the name of your ".yaml" file.
+The modification is simply replacing "basement_fixed.map.yaml" with the name of your ".yaml" file.<br>
 (3).
 Now we can get cooking!
-In the car's terminal, run `teleop`.
+In the car's terminal, run `teleop`.<br>
 (4).
 Then in another tab/window, run:
 ```bash
   source ~/localization/localization_ws/devel/setup.bash